What-If Analysis of Large Language Models: Explore the Game World Using Proactive Thinking: Experiments

-\textbf{Distribution of the Performance Range.} To further validate the robustness of our model's performance, instead of tricking the evaluation metric, we analyze the distribution of sample numbers across different accuracy ranges.
-In Figure~\ref{fig:acc_distribution}, we demonstrate the sample counts for different models across accuracy ranges and provide a smoothed trend line that highlights the performance pattern of model \ours{}(14b-sft-grpo).
-It showcases that our model outperforms baselines by concentrating more samples in the higher accuracy ranges (0.7 to 1.0), indicating more consistent and accurate predictions compared to base models.
+\textbf{Distribution of Performance Range.} To further validate the robustness of our model's performance—and to avoid relying solely on aggregate metrics—we examine the distribution of sample counts across different accuracy ranges.
+As shown in Figure~\ref{fig:acc_distribution}, we plot the sample counts for various models over these ranges and include a smoothed trend line that highlights the performance pattern of \ours{}(14b-sft-grpo).
+The results demonstrate that our model outperforms baselines by concentrating a larger proportion of samples in the higher accuracy intervals (0.7 to 1.0), indicating more consistent and accurate predictions compared to the base models.

-\textbf{Case Studies.} To evaluate our proposed method, we conduct a detailed case study in Figure~\ref{fig:case} and the Appendix.
-We demonstrate how \ours{} leverage its forecasting capabilities for downstream tasks like action prediction (see Appendix A).
-Specifically, \ours{} first predicts the top-$K$ potential actions based on the current game state, and then analyzes the potential consequences of each action to the entire game state.
-We then apply a rule-based classifier to classify each action's consequence as positive or negative, enabling us to select the most effective action (The detailed approach can be found in the Appendix).
-We compare this proactive approach with the reactive approach (using qwen3-8b), which shows that reactive thinking struggles to make informed decisions by failing to consider the broader implications of each action.
+\textbf{Case Studies.} To assess downstream utility, we conduct a detailed case study illustrated in Figure~\ref{fig:case}.
+We apply the lookahead search strategy (see Section~\ref{sec:inference_time_decision_making}) to the action prediction task (defined in Section~\ref{sec:definition}).
+We find that \ours{} produces more detailed and verifiable reasoning traces for each action, and accurately simulates minion wave mechanics to justify a strategic lane push.
+In contrast, the reactive baseline (Qwen3-8b) hallucinates a non-existent ganking opportunity, underscoring the advantages of proactive reasoning.